YashasaveeKesarwani99/react-movieList/README.md

 Created with CodeSandbox

-up and running on https://svb33.csb.app/
+Up and running at https://kmhhi.csb.app/
+1. Firebase database and authentication
+2. Redux
+3. Routing